-‘Waking Early Sunday Morning’ by Robert Lowell is a twelve stanza poem which is divided into sets of eight lines, or octaves.
+‘Waking Early Sunday Morning’ by Robert Lowell is a twelve stanza poem that is divided into sets of eight lines, or octaves.
 Lowell has chosen to structure the rhyming pattern of each stanza in a consistent manner.
 The verses conform to the rhyme scheme of aabbccdd, alternating end sounds from stanza to stanzas as Lowell saw fit.

 A reader should also take note of the fact that almost every stanza is one complete, if somewhat drawn out, phrase.
 Almost every end mark which occurs throughout the text, save for a few moments, are at the end of the eighth line of each stanza.
-You can read the full poem here.

 Summary of Waking Early Sunday Morning

 The fact that he can recall what that pure emotion felt like makes his current state of being all the harder to contend with.
 The next sections move through the ways in which the earth has been degraded.
 The speaker’s main problem is with the godless way in which humankind is living.
-There is no longer true passion in, or dedication to, worship.
+There is a no longer true passion in, or dedication to, worship.

 The poem concludes with the speaker stating that if things continue the way they are, which he thinks they will, the future generations will suffer.
 The earth will become a planet aimlessly floating through space with a population that doesn’t take the time to consider the bigger questions of life.